justinfrevert/substrate-risc0/README.md

-# Substrate Risc0 Verifier Pallet
+# Substrate Risc0

-### Hello Risc0
-A Substrate chain with a pallet demonstrating how to verify Risc0 receipts, based initially on this Risc0 [branch](https://github.com/justinFrevert/risc0/tree/no_std-fix).
-The pallet has hard-coded values to verify the "Hello multiply!"
-Risc0 [tutorial](https://www.risczero.com/docs/examples/hello_multiply)

-TBD: more verification experiments in the Substrate runtime 🤠
+This repository contains an example Substrate chain I'm using to explore my curiosity on the potential of zero knowledge proof verification on-chain.
+Specifically, the chain contains a pallet which knows how to verify `Receipts` from Risc0 programs.

+This might be a good starting point for those looking to experiment with Risc0 verification on Substrate chains.

+## Getting started with Risc0
+See [this tutorial](https://www.risczero.com/docs/examples/hello_multiply) for an introduction to the prover and verifier used here.

+## Prover
+The host cost runs the existing "factors" example from Risc0.
+This component uses [Subxt](https://github.com/paritytech/subxt) to send transactions to the chain.

+## Verifier
+The pallet serves as the verifier, using the [risc0-zkvm ](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/).

+## More to come
+Cooler examples, etc. TBD